-- ME indicates source input from the user's terminal (the default assumption for this field). - rom specifies that the relocatable object module produced by the compilation is to be directed to a specified file (fid), a logical device stream (stream-id), the card punch (CP), or no file or device (NO).
-If no rom specification is given, output is directed to a special file that may subsequently be referenced by a dollar sign. - list specifies the destination of source-listing output: either a disk file (fid), a logical device stream (stream-id), the terminal (ME), central-site line printer (LP), or no file or device (NO).
+ME indicates source input from the user's terminal (the default assumption for this field).

+rom specifies the disk file that is to receive the object program (the default temporary file name is "\$").

+list specifies the destination of source-listing output: either a disk file (fid), the terminal (ME), or central-site line printer (LP) - no default assumption is made.

-Note that the ON or OVER qualifier refers only to the rom, but one of the two must be given if either rom or list is specified.
+Note that the ON or OVER qualifier refers only to the rom file, but one of the two must be given if either rom or list is specified.
 For example: FORT4 ME ON ,LISTFIL.